If you're reading this, chances are you're a savvy traveler or a digital nomad looking for the best ways to stay connected while exploring the world.

 1. Airalo

-Personal hotspotting and tethering allowed?
-Yes, as long as it is supported by your device and the network.
-You may need to set up the APN settings for your eSIM to enable this feature.
+- Allows hotspotting and tethering: Yes, but you may need to set up the APN settings for your eSIM to enable this feature.

 How To Install Airalo eSim